akop-cyber/Documind-V2/README.md

 Step 2: Done?
 Yes Done ! nothing else just hop on to the site and start upoading the pdfs and get answers to your question JUST PLUG AND PLAY!

-## 🏗️ Project Status

-🚧 Currently under active development.

-DocuMind V2 is being built from scratch with a focus on creating a production-ready RAG pipeline that is faster, smarter, and more powerful than its predecessor.

-Stay tuned. 🚀